Alexander Gillon: Political career

 He was the founder and first president of the Charleston Chamber of Commerce.
 In 1784 he was elected to the Continental Congress but did not attend.
 Four years later he was a delegate to the State convention that ratified the Federal Constitution in 1788.
-Next, he was elected as an Anti-Administration candidate to the Third Congress.
-He served from March 4, 1793 until his death on October 6, 1794 at his plantation.
+Next, he was elected as an Anti-Administration candidate to the Third Congress, after previously being a candidate in 1788 to the First Congress.
+On February 10, 1789, he married Ann Purcell, the daughter of Reverend Henry Purcell, rector of St Michael's Church in Charleston.
+He was also an owner of 106 slaves.
+He served from March 4, 1793, until his death on October 6, 1794, at his plantation.
 He was buried in the family burial ground at the plantation “Gillon’s Retreat,” Orangeburg District, Calhoun County, South Carolina.